 Even though regional exhibitions are separate from the Global Exhibition program, it is important to follow the guidelines outlined below.
-This applies to juried exhibitions as well as non-juried showcases and regional trunk shows - all types will require approval.
+This applies to juried exhibitions, non-juried showcases, and regional trunk shows - all types will require approval.
 This ensures that each region has a well-thought-out plan for the exhibition and that a consistent level of professionalism is maintained from initial planning to completion.

 Not a Regional Rep?
 If you are interested in coordinating a regional exhibition in your region, please make sure you contact your Regional Rep first.

 The first step in planning a Regional Exhibition is to develop your Exhibition Proposal (downloadable form), which will help pull together all the necessary details.
 In addition to defining the requirements of the call, you will need to find an appropriate venue (or venues) and develop a budget.
 The final step is to get your proposal approved by the Regional Exhibition Coordinator.